What Is Fair Trade Coffee?Last updated on 6/8/2023

-The main difference between fair trade and direct trade is that they have different end goals.
-Fair trade was built to improve the lives of farmers, while direct trade places their focus on the quality of their coffee.
-But, just like fair trade’s social standards result in a better quality product, direct trade’s commitment to a high-quality product winds up helping farmers.
+Fair trade and direct trade both cut out the middleman, meaning that green coffee buyers work directly with coffee farmers.
+Another similarity is that building a long-term buying relationship yields a better quality of coffee beans and a better quality of life for farmers.
+The main difference between fair trade and direct trade is their end goals.
+Fair trade was established to improve the lives of farmers, while direct trade places its focus on the quality of their coffee.
+But, just like fair trade’s social standards result in a better-quality product, direct trade’s commitment to a high-quality product ends up helping farmers.

-Another difference is that while fair trade must be certified by a third party fair trade association, direct trade does not have a legal definition and each company defines what direct trade means to them.
+Another difference is that while fair trade must be certified by a third-party fair trade association, direct trade does not have a legal definition and each company defines what direct trade means to them.
 Since there is no certification process in place for direct trade at this time, you won’t see a direct trade logo on packages.
 This can make it harder to distinguish true direct trade brands from brands that use the term simply for marketing purposes.
 So, before buying a direct trade brand, it may be a good idea to check out their website and read about their sourcing standards.Back to Top